retroflexivity/typst-eggs/documentation.typ

   ```
 )

 Glosses can by typeset manually with `gloss`.
 It accepts either a content that it splits automatically or a list.
 Automatic bullet list conversion can be toggled off by setting ```typst auto-glosses: false``` in the config (see @customization).
-To suspend it for a single example, pass `auto-glosses: false` to the subexample directly.
+To suspend it for a single example, pass `auto-glosses: false` to the (sub)example directly.

 #counter("example").update(it => it - 1)
 #code-ex(